What are cultural values? Cultural competence

 ...

 International legal characteristics of cultural values.
-The looting of Cambodian cultural property during the armed conflicts of the 1970s The looting of Khmer civilization monuments after the end civil war.
-Measures to protect the monuments of Cambodia.
+Looting of cultural property of Cambodia during the armed conflicts of the 1970s.
+Looting of monuments of the Khmer civilization after the end civil war.
+Measures to protect monuments in Cambodia.

-Forms of succession and general characteristics traditions and rituals as the most effective ways of translating cultural values, their role in the ideas of older students about the family.
-Methods of transferring cultural values in the East and in the Slavic countries.
+Forms of succession and general characteristics traditions and rituals as the most effective ways of transmitting cultural values, their role in older schoolchildren’s ideas about the family.
+Methods of transferring cultural values in the East and Slavic countries.

 Determining the degree of influence of the Middle Ages on the culture of the Renaissance.
-Analysis of the main stages in the development of the artistic culture of the Renaissance.
-The hallmarks of the Renaissance different countries Western Europe.
+Analysis of the main stages in the development of artistic culture of the Renaissance.
+Distinctive features of the Renaissance different countries Western Europe.
 Features of the culture of the Belarusian Renaissance.

-Monuments of religious art as a cultural and historical value.
+Monuments of religious art as cultural and historical value.
 Cultural heritage as a system of cultural values.
-Museum ranking methods.
-The concept of criteria values in the basis of international acts.
+Methods for ranking museums.
+The concept of value criteria at the basis of international acts.
 History of the Russian State Museum.

 Traditions in culture: types, dynamics of development.
 Traditions of the peoples of the world in different periods of time.
 Values in culture: the system of cultural values of the Mediterranean Roman Empire in the 1st – 2nd centuries.
 The importance of traditions and values for the development of culture.